Fokker S.14 Machtrainer: Into flight

 On 19 May 1951, the first prototype, registered PH-NDY, conducted its maiden flight; it was powered by a single Derwent V engine.
 However, it received considerable damage later that day as a result of the undercarriage having failed to extend during its second flight.
 The prototype was fully repaired and was subsequently displayed at the Paris Air Show later that year.
 While the prototype and the production aircraft that followed it were largely similar, portions of the airframe were strengthened to cope with greater G-forces.

 The Royal Netherlands Air Force placed an order for 20 S.14s equipped with the more powerful Rolls-Royce Derwent 8 engine.
 At one point, Fokker held great hopes for the Machtrainer's export prospects; the company held negotiations with Brazil on the topic of manufacturing 50 Rolls-Royce Nene-powered Machtrainers under licence.
 In addition, the American aircraft manufacturer Fairchild, which later also built the Fokker Friendship under license, sought to secure an order for the Machtrainer from the United States Air Force.
+The first demonstrator sent to the USA was lost on October 20, 1955, when during a demonstration flight in Maryland, USA; the aircraft went into spin and crashed, killing the test pilot.
+Another S.14 was sent to the US and did demonstration flights in 1955 and 1956.
+The loss claimed the life of the test pilot :nl:Gerben Sonderman, who had also flown the first flights of S-14 in 1951.
+Sonderman was a famous Dutch pilot and resistance fighter from WW2, and also tested other Fokker produces such as the Fokker S-11.

+The S-14 was evaluated by many pilots, including Chuck Yeager and WW2 Aces, and there was considerible interest; it was widely praised as being easy and forgiving to fly.

 To support the company's sales efforts, the first prototype was reengined with the Nene III powerplant, which was capable of producing up to 5100 lbf thrust; it first flew in this configuration on 25 October 1953.
 Flight testing found that the increased power of the Nene III enabled the Machtrainer to attain a higher maximum speed of 516 mph.
 However, the Brazilian initiative ultimately came to naught, interest having evaporated following a change of government in Brazil.
 Fairchild also chose to abandon its production plans for the type.
 Although several other countries also tested the aircraft, orders did not materialize.
 Compared to other dedicated jet trainer designs of the same period such as the Fouga Magister, the Machtrainer possessed higher operational costs.